3 Million NOTAMs Processed: What Affected Elements Reveal

 Processing volume moved higher in 2026

-The processing-date export spans 487 active processing days, from 6 January 2025 through 30 May 2026.
+The processing-date export spans 6 January 2025 through 30 May 2026.
 It is a view of throughput, while the 3M milestone is the lifetime total.

 Typical interpreted NOTAM processing trend